 The Piqua Arts Council is dedicated to making the arts accessible to our community through education, support and presentation.

-Our vision is to enrich the community by presenting high quality, innovative and diverse arts, and cultural programming.
+Our vision is to enrich the community by presenting high quality, innovative and varied arts, and cultural programming.

 - High Professional Standards